eveporcello/repo-to-presentation/README.md

 npm run dev
 ```

-## Technical Approach and Key Architectural Decisions

-* Framework: Next.js 15 with the App Router to use the most modern React stack possible.
-* Styling: Tailwind CSS for a fast, consistent UI.
-* Icons: `lucide-react` for lightweight, scalable icons.
-* AI integration: Anthropic Claude API for analyzing repo content and generating the audience-specific presentation plan.

 ### Audience-Aware Prompt Engineering

 The core technical piece is the multi-layered prompt system that adapts based on context and analysis: